-Frankenstein is the most famous novel by Mary Shelley: a dark parable of science misused.
-Victor Frankenstein, a brilliant but wayward scientist, builds a human from dead flesh.
-Horrified at what he has done, he abandons his creation.
-The hideous creature learns language and becomes civilized but society rejects him.
-Spurned, he seeks vengeance on his creator.
-So begins a cycle of destruction, with Frankenstein and his 'monster' pursuing each other to the extremes of nature until all vestiges of their humanity are lost.
-In 1831, Mary Shelley succumbed to conservative pressures and toned down elements of the work.
-The novel is presented here in its original form and with an afterword by David Pinching.
+Frankenstein is the most famous novel by Mary Shelley: a dark Faustian parable of science misused that was an immediate success on its publication in 1818.
+Victor Frankenstein, a brilliant but wayward scientist, builds a human from dead flesh and then, horrified at what he has done, abandons his creation.
+The creature, an outcast because of his appearance, learns language and becomes civilized, but when rejected by society seeks revenge on his creator.
+So begins a cycle of destruction in which Frankenstein and his 'monster' lose all vestiges of their humanity in monomaniacal hatred.

 With an Afterword by David Pinching.